ALPHA: Audit that Learns from Previously Hand-Audited Ballots

 For comparison audits, SHANGRLA assorters take nonnegative, bounded values, but generally have several points of support, depending on the social choice function.
-A ballot with the maximum possible overstatement error for the social choice function will be assigned the value 0.
-A ballot with the maximum possible understatement error will be assigned the maximum value of the assorter.
-Again, the statistical null hypothesis is that the mean value of the assorter is not greater than 1/2, and rejecting that hypothesis is (a piece of) evidence that the reported result is correct, at least with respect to that assertion.
+See section 3.2 of \citet{stark20}.
+Again, the statistical null hypothesis is that the mean value of the assorter is not greater than 1/2, and rejecting that hypothesis is evidence that the corresponding assertion is correct.

-Several martingales can be used to test such a hypothesis from samples with or without replacement, including the ALPHA martingales, ``Kaplan-Wald'' martingale \cite{stark09b}, the ``Kaplan-Kolmogorov'' martingale \cite{starkEvans19,stark20}, Kaplan's martingale \cite{starkEvans19,stark20}, and the martingales in \cite{waudby-smithRamdas21,waudby-smithEtal21}.
-As mentioned above, the betting martingales in \cite{waudby-smithRamdas21,waudby-smithEtal21} are identical to the ALPHA martingales but for how $\eta_i$ is chosen.
+Several supermartingales can be used to test such a hypothesis from samples with or without replacement, including the ALPHA supermartingales, ``Kaplan-Wald'' martingale \citep{stark09b}, the ``Kaplan-Kolmogorov'' martingale \citep{starkEvans19,stark20}, Kaplan's martingale \citep{starkEvans19,stark20}, and the martingales in \citet{waudby-smithRamdas21,waudby-smithEtal21}.
+As mentioned above, the betting martingales in \citet{waudby-smithRamdas21,waudby-smithEtal21} are identical to the ALPHA supermartingales but for how $\eta_i$ is chosen.
 The Kaplan-Wald, Kaplan-Kolmogorov, and Kaplan martingales are also in this family of betting martingales.

 As before, let $\theta_i$ denote the mean of the population just before the $j$th draw, if the null hypothesis is true.
 For sampling with replacement, $\theta_i = \theta$, the hypothesized mean, and for sampling without replacement, $\theta_i = (N\theta-S_{i-1})/(N-i+1)$.
 The Kaplan-Wald martingale is $t_j := \prod_{k=1}^j \left (g(X_k/\theta_k - 1)+1 \right )$.
 The tuning parameter $g \in [0, 1]$ does not affect the validity of the test, but hedges against the possibility that some $X_i = 0$.
 Kaplan's martingale is the Kalpan-Wald martingale integrated with respect to $g$ over the interval $[0, 1]$.
 The Kaplan-Kolmogorov martingale is $T_j := \prod_{i=1}^j (X_i+g)/(\theta_i+g)$, Again, the tuning parameter $g \ge 0$ does not affect the validity of the test, but hedges against the possibility that some $X_i = 0$.
-It is straightforward to verify that under the null, these are nonnegative martingales with expected value 1.
+It is straightforward to verify that under the null, these are nonnegative supermartingales with expected value 1.
 Both of these can be written in the form \ref{eq:lambda-rilacs}.